openharmony/docs/en/application-dev/ui/ui-ts-building-data-model.md

    }
    ```

-3. Store food image resources in the resources > phone > media directory.
+3. Store food image resources in the resources > base > media directory.
 Use food names as the image names.

 4. Create food resource data.
 Create FoodDataModels.ets in the model folder and declare a food composition array, FoodComposition on the page.
    In this example, you can customize more data resources when needed.
 Use LazyForEach to load data if a large amount of food data is involved.

 5. Create the initializeOnStartUp method to initialize the FoodData array.
 Export the FoodData class from FoodData.ets, and import FoodData and Category in FoodDataModels.ets.

    ```
    // FoodData.ets
    export enum Category {